DamienBlanco/Valheim-on-AWS/README.md

 If you've changed the installation directory for valheim, created a separate user to install the server on, or named your startup script something else, be sure to modify this template as appropriate.

 - cd /home/ubuntu
-- sudo systemctl enable valheim
 - echo 'sudo systemctl start valheim' >> boot_server.sh

+This will create a startup script for the valheim service.
+You can start it by executing the script (./ followed by script name).
+Alternatively, you can set the service to automatically start every time linux launches by using the command "sudo systemctl enable valheim" (disable this feature by replacing enable with disable).

 You can now run the boot_server.sh to start your server (remember, using ./ followed by the script you are executing)!
 Players can connect using your ec2 instance's public ip address which you can find by entering the command 'hostname -i' or via the aws instance tab.
+Happy playing!